scuba-tech/edgyOceans/README.md

 ## Overview

-EE-462-A  Image Processing -- Class project to experiment with rudimentary obstacle detection and collision avoidance at sea by comparing and contrasting both edge-detect-based angular classification with directional impulse-response filters.
+Image Processing class project to experiment with obstacle detection and collision avoidance at sea by comparing and contrasting both edge-detect-based angular classification with the other approach of using directional impulse-response filters.
+Code will be a mismash of C++, MATLAB (hopefully Octave by the time we're done), and sloppy Python.

+AUTHORS:  C.D., P.B.
+LICENSING: GNU GPL v.3  (TLDR: do what you like, we appreciate credit, keep everything FOSS)

 * * *